Trump says he took the Fifth in NY civil investigation

 “My great company, and myself, are being attacked from all sides," Trump wrote beforehand on Truth Social, the social media platform he founded.
 "Banana Republic!”

 In May, James' office said that it was nearing the end of an investigation against Trump, his company or both.
-The Republican's deposition — a legal term for sworn testimony that’s not given in court — was one of the few remaining missing pieces.
+The Republican's deposition was one of the few remaining missing pieces.

 Once the investigation wraps up, the attorney general could decide to bring a lawsuit seeking financial penalties against Trump or his company, or even a ban on them being involved in certain types of businesses.

 Two of Trump’s adult children, Donald Jr. and Ivanka, testified in recent days, two people familiar with the matter said.
 The people were not authorized to speak publicly and did so on condition of anonymity.
 It's unclear whether they invoked the Fifth Amendment during their depositions.
-When their brother Eric Trump sat for a deposition in the same investigation in 2020, he invoked the Fifth more than 500 times, according to court papers.
+When Eric Trump, their brother, sat for a deposition in the same investigation in 2020, he invoked the Fifth more than 500 times, according to court papers.

 James, a Democrat, has said in court filings that her office has uncovered “significant” evidence that Trump’s company “used fraudulent or misleading asset valuations to obtain a host of economic benefits, including loans, insurance coverage, and tax deductions.”